PredictiveScienceLab/advanced-scientific-machine-learning/_sources/up/polynomial_chaos/01_functional_analysis.md

 Every separable Hilbert space has an orthonormal basis.

 ### Theorem 2
-Under certain technical assumptions about the random variable $\Xi$,$\mathcal{L}^2(\Xi)$ is a separable Hilbert space and thus has an orthonormal basis.
+Under certain technical assumptions about the random variable $\Xi$, $\mathcal{L}^2(\Xi)$ is a separable Hilbert space and thus has an orthonormal basis.

 Note that these technical assumptions are highly non-trivial.
-But it sufficies to say that they hold if $\Xi$ is one of the standard random variables like the normal, uniform, etc.
+It suffices to say that they hold if $\Xi$ is one of the standard random variables, such as the normal or uniform random variable.

-## Some Important Properties to Remember
+## Expansion coefficients and Parseval's identity

 Let $V$ be a Hilbert space with an orthonormal basis $\{ \phi_n \}_{n=0}^{\infty}$.
 Let $v$ be a vector in $V$.